List of Development Banks in India: Check Meaning, Types, Roles, Features, & Objectives

 • A new government company was formed under the name of Industrial Development Bank of India Ltd., From October 2004, IDBI Ltd started its working as a bank.

 • In 2005, IDBI Bank Ltd was merged with IDBI Ltd to work as a single entity.
+It is one of the development banks in india

-EXIM (Export Import Bank of India)
+EXIM (Export-Import Bank of India)

-• EXIM Bank helps in guiding the Export Import businesses of India.
+• EXIM Bank helps in guiding the Export-Import businesses of India.

 • This helps in developing by merging the foreign trade and investment with the economic rise of India.